 Psychiatric Service Dog Evaluation

-(1) If you don't already have access to a Mental Health Specialist we can have one of our partnered licensed therapists review your mental health needs and if it's determined through our evaluation you would benefit from a Psychiatric Service Dog one of our licensed therapists will write you a letter of recommendation for a flat fee of $119.95.
+(1) If you don't already have access to a Mental Health Specialist we have partnered with U.S. Therapy Network to provide professional TeleTherapy services online and by telephone.
+If it's determined through our evaluation you would benefit from a Psychiatric Service Dog a licensed therapist will write you a letter of recommendation for a flat fee of $99.95.

 Should you not qualify for a letter of recommendation using our online evaluation your full purchase price will be refunded.